Repossessed (film): Production

-Linda Blair agreed to appear in the film under the request that Leslie Nielsen star opposite her as the priest in the film.
+Linda Blair agreed to appear in the film under the request that Leslie Nielsen star opposite her as Father Jebediah Mayii, the priest in the film.
 "Bob Logan talked me into doing a spoof of The Exorcist because he knew I wanted to lay that image to rest," Blair said.
 "I didn’t want to do it until Carolco (a production company) called and asked me what it would take for me to do the film.
 Bob promised we could do it like The Naked Gun and Airplane!.
 But I would agree only if they got (Naked Gun star) Leslie Nielsen for the priest.
 They contacted Leslie, who thought the script was hilarious."
 During the film's production, producer Steve Wizan denied that the film was an outright parody of The Exorcist, stating: "It’s not an Exorcist spoof.
 We’re sending up all horror pictures."

 Release

 The film received a limited theatrical release in the United States through New Line Cinema's Seven Arts division on September 14, 1990, one month after the release of The Exorcist III.